Built to Build: Blog

 There’s no easy way to deliver bad news, but doing it sooner will save you a lot of stress, and get it off your back so you can start working on the solution sooner.

-Send status updates to your customers every week, and you’ll be able to soften the blow of bad news because you’ll see it coming.
+Send status updates to your customers every week.
+You’ll be able to soften the blow of bad news because you’ll see it coming.

 If you wait until the last minute, you’ll be dealing with two problems – THE problem itself and a frustrated customer.